siddhartha-gadgil/DeptWeb/_seminars/roncal.md

 title: Weighted norm inequalities for rough singular integral operators
 ---
-Abstract : The study of weighted inequalities in Classical Harmonic Analysis started in 70's, when B. Muckenhoupt characterised in 1972 the weights $w$ for which the Hardy--Littlewood maximal function is bounded in
+The study of weighted inequalities in Classical Harmonic Analysis started in 70's, when B. Muckenhoupt characterised in 1972 the weights $w$ for which the Hardy--Littlewood maximal function is bounded in
 $L^p(w)$.
 At that time the question about how the operator depended on the